 Funding for the Senior Community Service Employment Program comes from the US Department of Labor/Employment and Training Administration.
 The Catalog of Federal Domestic Assistance (CFDA) number is 17.235.
-The federal award grant period is 7-1-20 to 6-30-21 and the sub award grant period is also 7-1-20 to 6-30-21.
+The federal award grant period is 7-1-2023 to 6-30-2024 and the sub award grant period is also 7-1-2023 to 6-30-2024.

 The Senior Community Service Employment Program (SCSEP), or what is commonly referred to as the Title V Program, is funded under Title V of the Older Americans Act of 1965 (P.L.
 89-73) as amended and reauthorized in 2020 (P.L.
 116-131), 42 U.S.C. §§3001 et seq.
 The SCSEP fosters and promotes useful part-time work-based training opportunities in community organizations for unemployed individuals age 55 and older whose income does not exceed 125% of the most recent federal poverty guidelines.
 Program participants receive on-the-job training at local public agencies operated by units of government or non-profit agencies with certification under Section 501 (c) (3) of the Internal Revenue Code.
-Eligible individuals that participate in the SCSEP are reimbursed the federal or state minimum hourly wage, whichever is greater, for approximately 20 hours per week during their job training.
-The ultimate goal of SCSEP is to assist the transition of older individuals into unsubsidized employment that leads to self-sufficiency.
+Eligible individuals participating in the SCSEP are reimbursed the federal or state minimum hourly wage, whichever is greater, for approximately 20 hours per week during their job training.
+The ultimate goal of SCSEP is to assist the transition of older individuals into unsubsidized employment leading to self-sufficiency.

 Prior to July 1, 2005, the Department provided all 52 AAAs with a Title V allocation.
-As of July 1, 2020, 45 of the 52 AAAs have relinquished their Title V funds to the Department and no longer operate a Title V Program.
-Through a Request for Grant Applications, the Department selected a contractor to provide SCSEP services in these AAA Planning and Service Areas in FY 20-21 through a direct contract with the Department.
-The seven AAAs that will continue to receive Title V funds from the Department in FY 20-21 are: Philadelphia, Washington/Fayette/Greene, Lancaster, Luzerne-Wyoming, Westmoreland, Erie, and Lycoming-Clinton.
+As of July 1, 2023, 45 of the 52 AAAs have relinquished their Title V funds to the Department and no longer operate a Title V Program.
+Through a Request for Grant Applications, the Department selected a contractor to provide SCSEP services in these AAA Planning and Service Areas in FY 23-24 through a direct contract with the Department.
+The seven AAAs continuing to receive Title V funds from the Department in FY 23-24 are: Philadelphia, Washington/Fayette/Greene, Lancaster, Luzerne-Wyoming, Westmoreland, Erie, and Lycoming-Clinton.

 The AAAs shall make income eligibility determinations pursuant with the USDOL's Training and Employment Guidance Letter No. 12-06 and the most recent federal poverty guidelines issued by the U.S. Department of Health and Human Services.
-AAAs shall use APD # 07-05-01, SCSEP Eligibility Determination, Assessment, Individual Employment Plan (IEP) and IEP Related Termination Requirements and Forms when determining eligibility, conducting assessments and preparing IEPs.
+AAAs shall use APD # 07-05-01, SCSEP Eligibility

+Determination, Assessment, Individual Employment Plan (IEP) and IEP Related Termination Requirements and Forms when determining eligibility, conducting assessments, and preparing IEPs.
+Sub-grantees shall not change the eligibility requirements as they are outlined in 20 CFR § 641.500- § 641.512 of the federal register.
 All permissible training activities provided by the AAA with Title V funds provided by PDA shall be in accordance with the USDOL's Older Worker Bulletin No. 04-04.
-AAAs shall follow the Department's Durational Limit Policy that is contained in APD 18-05-03.
+AAAs shall follow the Department's Durational Limit (DL) Policy that is contained in APD 18-05-03.
 AAAs shall also follow all the policies governing federal holidays, necessary sick leave, leave of absences, terminations and grievances that are contained in APD 18-05-04.

-Due to the present COVID-19 crisis, grantees and sub-grantees were notified through TEGL 22-19 of changes to the Durational Limit Policy for SCSEP individuals participating in the program as of March 1, 2020.
-The Durational Limit was extended for twelve additional months beyond the normal 48 month limit.
+Note: Due to the COVID-19 crisis, grantees and sub-grantees were notified through TEGL 22-19 of changes to the Durational Limit Policy for SCSEP individuals participating in the program as of March 1, 2020.
+The Durational Limit was extended for twelve additional months beyond the normal 48-month limit.
+Every participant that was enrolled in SCSEP as of March 1, 2020, has received the 12-month extension in the Grant Performanace Management System (GPMS).
+Sub-grantees are to follow the Durational Limit (DL) dates in GPMS when enforcing the department's DL policy as outlined in APD 18-05-03.